In this article, you’ll find answers to questions like:

 1. What's the impact on kids?

 3. What kind of harm can it cause?

 The growing popularity of e-cigarettes has led to a jump in calls to Florida poison centers involving children swallowing liquid nicotine.

 The rise in calls to Florida poison centers mirrors what’s going on nationwide.
 The number of calls to poison centers in the United States involving liquid nicotine jumped from just one in September 2010 to 215 in February 2014, according to a recent U.S. Center for Disease Control and Prevention study.
-A little more than half of the cases involved children under 5 years old.
+A little more than half of the cases involved children younger than 5.

 The e-cigarette industry estimates that more than 3.5 million e-cigarettes are now sold annually, compared to about 50,000 sold in 2008.
 E-cigarettes are battery-powered devices that simulate cigarettes, turning liquid nicotine into a vapor mist.

-A fear is that since liquid nicotine can come in such flavors as chocolate or blueberry, small children may try to drink the product, said Wendy Stephan, health education coordinator at Florida Poison Information Center-Miami.
-An increased dose could lead to seizures and even death if the concentration of nicotine is high enough and the child consumes enough relative to body weight.
+A fear is that little kids may try to drink the product because liquid nicotine can come in such flavors as chocolate or blueberry, says Wendy Stephan, health education coordinator at Florida Poison Information Center-Miami.
+An increased dose could lead to seizures and even death if the concentration of nicotine is high enough and the child drinks enough relative to their body weight.

 “This is certainly something we’re watching,” Stephan said.
 “We see the potential for a fatal poisoning.”

-She said that besides young children swallowing the liquid, the Florida Poison Information Center has learned of older children who ingest liquid nicotine thinking they could get high from it.
+She said that besides young children swallowing the liquid, the Florida Poison Information Center has learned of older children who drink liquid nicotine thinking they could get high from it.